VEuPathDB/tomcat-instance-framework/docs/TcIF-Manual.md

 ### Temporarily Disabling an Instance

-If you have an instance configured but want to temporarily exclude it from the `instance_manager` script you can stop it and rename the instance directory in `/usr/local/tomcat_instances` with a leading underscore.
-For example,
+If you have an instance configured but want to temporarily exclude it from the `instance_manager` script and the system init (SysVinit or systemd) you can use the `disable` command.
+This requires the use of `sudo`.

-    sudo instance_manager stop FooDB
+    $ sudo instance_manager disable FooDB

-    mv /usr/local/tomcat_instances/FooDB /usr/local/tomcat_instances/_FooDB
+This will stop the instance and rename the instance directory in `/usr/local/tomcat_instances` with a leading underscore. `FooDB` will now be excluded from `instance_manager` reports and actions.
+The `tomcat` init script will also not start the instance.
+The contained configurations and logs will be left intact, available for future use.

-`FooDB` will now be excluded from `instance_manager` reports and actions.
-The `tomcat` service script will also not start the instance.
+To make the instance available for use again, `enable` it.

-Remove the underscore from the directory name to put the instance back in service.
+    $ sudo instance_manager enable FooDB

 ### Troubleshooting Tips